 Jeff: Finally, Barry, who’s going into this business today?
 Who are the people that are getting involved in, if not the ground floor, the elevator going up on this industry?

 Barry: Well, it’s an interesting scattershot mix.
 You have former government spies like Christopher Steele, you have ex-law enforcement agents, former FBI people.
-Increasingly, you have former journalists like Alan Simpson and Peter Fritsch, or Fusion GPS.
+Increasingly, you have former journalists like Glenn Simpson and Peter Fritsch, or Fusion GPS.
 A decade ago, there was a huge consolidation that was taking place across the media landscape.
 Big papers like the Washington Post and the New York Times were losing money.
 People were jumping ship, so you had journalists increasingly moving over to private intelligence firms.

 There’s several stories in the book about how these journalists end up investigating or getting involved in cases involving their former colleagues and start pulling stunts involving them.
 One of them being the case of Theranos and how Fusion GPS was monitoring informational requests by John Carreyrou, the Wall Street Journal reporter, while he was investigating, Theranos.